open0x20/web-mpwboard/README.md

    ```
 You are done!
 Now reload the page and enjoy your new custom app page!

-## What views can I use for my page?
+### What views can I use for my page?
 To quickly put something into a container you can use a view called `Sheet`.
 You can put
 anything into sheets... even more sheets!

 ![View of the example page](/docs/example-view-2.png)

-All you need is a single import statement!
+All you need is a single import statement and a reference in the vue component attribute.
 ```
 <Sheet title="Sheet A">
   <v-container>